diegosiqueir4/kitodo-production-docker/README.md

 For more information, visit the [Kitodo homepage](https://www.kitodo.org).
 You can also follow Kitodo News on [Twitter](https://twitter.com/kitodo_org).

 ## Docker instructions

-The Docker images were built by [Mannheim University Library](https://en.wikipedia.org/wiki/Mannheim_University_Library).
+The Docker images were built by [Mannheim University Library](https://en.wikipedia.org/wiki/Mannheim_University_Library) and are available at the [Kitodo Docker Hub](https://hub.docker.com/r/kitodo/production/tags).

 Simply use docker-compose for setting up and running Kitodo: